nmyalet90/data-science-portfolio/README.md

 ![Power BI](https://img.shields.io/badge/Power%20BI-F2C811?style=for-the-badge&logo=powerbi&logoColor=black)

-Welcome to my personal Data Science project portfolio.
-Here you’ll find a curated collection of my public projects organized by topic.
-These projects showcase my skills in **SQL, data analysis, machine learning, and data visualization** using tools like Python, scikit-learn, pandas, SQL, Excel, Tableau and Power BI.
+Welcome to my personal Data Science portfolio.
+Here you’ll find a curated collection of projects focused on **SQL, data analysis, dashboards, machine learning, and data visualization**.

+These projects showcase my experience using **Python, SQL Server, Excel, Power BI, Tableau**, and machine learning libraries such as **scikit-learn**, applied to real-world and business-oriented problems.

+### 🔍 What you’ll find in this portfolio
+- End-to-end **SQL database projects** with KPI analysis
+- **Interactive dashboards** for business and operational insights
+- **Exploratory Data Analysis (EDA)** on real datasets
+- **Machine Learning models** for prediction and classification

 ---